 You may be more likely to have a molar pregnancy if:

-- you're a young teenager or older than 45 when you get pregnant
+- you're a young teenager or over 45 years old when you get pregnant

 - you've had a molar pregnancy before